DFE-Digital/sdd-design-history/app/glossary/glossary.md

 ## S

+School Resource Management Advisor ( SRMA )
+: A school management expert who is paid to go into a trust/academy and advise on how they can be more efficient.

 School System Infrastructure Directorate ( SSID )
 : Responsible for managing policy in the running of academy trusts.